 3. Get Creative

 Did you know that QR codes come with customization capabilities?
-While many people may assume that the standard black and white color pallete is the only option for QR codes, this couldn’t be farther away from the truth.
+While many people may assume that the standard black and white color pallet is the only option for QR codes, this couldn't be farther away from the truth.
 Using color is one of the easiest ways for codes to stand out.
 Much like other branded efforts—like your logo and web design—selecting background and foreground colors that are in high contrast with each other can help draw consumers in.